deepak-kapoor/pei-optus/README.md

 ## Instructions

-After cloning the repository run
+Clone the repository.

+Go to the directory where you have cloned the repo and run

 ```npm install```